Under Secretary of State for Economic Growth, Energy, and the Environment: Economic and agricultural affairs (1985–1994)

+Economic, business, and agricultural affairs (1994–2011)

-The office of Under Secretary of State for Economic and Agricultural Affairs was renamed the Under Secretary of State for Economic, Business, and Agricultural Affairs on May 12, 1994.
+The office of Under Secretary of State for Economic and Agricultural Affairs was renamed the under secretary of state for economic, business, and agricultural affairs on May 12, 1994.

-List of Under Secretaries of State for Economic Growth, Energy, and the Environment, 2011–present
+Economic growth, energy, and the environment (2011–present)

-The office of Under Secretary of State for Economic, Business, and Agricultural Affairs was renamed the Under Secretary of State for Economic Growth, Energy, and the Environment on December 8, 2011.
+The office of Under Secretary of State for Economic, Business, and Agricultural Affairs was renamed the under secretary of state for economic growth, energy, and the environment on December 8, 2011.